 We live in a world where multitasking is cool and revered, but in reality, multitasking crushes our effectiveness.

 Scattered and distracted are the enemies of working smart, so turn off those notifications, close your extra browser windows, set a timer for 15-30 minutes, and FOCUS on one thing!

 #4 Just Say No!

 No is not a bad word, and the holiday months are the perfect time to practice using it!

 So, your child’s teacher wants you to bake cupcakes for the whole class.
 What do you say?
 No (but maybe you say you’d love to help around Valentine’s Day when your schedule is a little less nuts)!

 Your client wants you to take on an additional project.
 What do you say?
 No!

 Don’t have the energy to send out holiday cards?
 Just say NO!

-By saying no to things that don’t fit with our priorities or that don’t excite us, we can say yes to those things that really matter to us.
+By saying no to things that don’t fit with your priorities or that don’t excite you, you can say yes to those things that really matter to you.

 Practice saying no often, especially during this time of year.